NINAnor/91126800_ML_and_associated_tech/src/content/chapter_1/0_introduction_to_hpc.md

 With the increased use of technologies like the Internet of Things (IoT), artificial intelligence (AI), and machine learning (ML), organizations are producing huge quantities of data, and they need to be able to process and use that data more quickly in real-time.
 To power the analysis of such large dataset it is often more practical / mandatory to make use of supercomputing.
 Supercomputing enables fast processing of data and training of complex algorithms such as neural networks for image and sound recognition.

+In Chapter 1 we explore the basics of HPC and we will learn more in depth about **UNINETT Sigma2**, a Norwegian infrastructure providing large scale computational resources.

 ## Basic vocabulary

 ### Cluster